bbanddd/ADDL/docs/install.md

 ```

 ### [CUDA](https://developer.nvidia.com/cuda-zone)
-Select the suitable CUDA version base on TenorFlow requiment, and select the suitable package base on the OS.
+Select the suitable CUDA version base on TenorFlow requirement, and select the suitable package base on the OS.
 The following steps show the download and install detail process.

 **Download**<br>
 1. Manually find the CUDA 9.0 from the [archive page](https://developer.nvidia.com/cuda-toolkit-archive),
 2. Select the matching fields of the check box from the CUDA download page listed below.<br><br>
 ![Figure of CUDA Select Target Platform](images/sc_install_cuda1_en.png)
    <br><br>
-3. The CUDA and patch packages listed below, the download link is at the "Download" button.<br><br>
+3. The CUDA and patch packages are listed below, the download url is at the "Download" button.<br><br>
 ![Figure of CUDA and Patch Packages](images/sc_install_cuda2_en.png)
    <br><br>